 - Other department-enhancing ideas

-Successful grant applicants (individuals only) will receive $2,500 in professional development funds that can be used for the following purposes: course buy-outs, travel funding, student worker support, project-relevant supplies and external speaker honoraria.
+Successful grant applicants (individuals only) will receive up to $2,500 in professional development funds that can be used for the following purposes: course buy-outs, project-related travel funding, student worker support, project-relevant supplies and external speaker honoraria.

 Grants cannot be used to fund pre-existing programs and/or regular departmental activities, food and beverage, or salary.

 - Proposal responds to a compelling department need that is not currently addressed by a department, school/college, or program.